Tuning the two-step melting of magnetic orders in a dipolar kagome spin ice by quantum fluctuations: Introduction

 where $\sigma^{x,y,z}_{i}$ are Pauli matrices that describe the effective Ising spin at site $i$. $r_{ij}$ is the spatial distance between the kagome site $i$ and $j$, and $\hat{r}_{ij}$ is the unit vector that points from $i$ to $j$. $r_\mathrm{nn}$ is the distance between nearest neighbors. $D>0$ sets the energy scale of the dipole interaction, while $h$ is the strength of the transverse field.
 We assume $h>0$ without loss of generality.

 Unit vector $\hat{z}_i$ describes the direction of the local $\sigma^z_i$ axis.
-For simplicity, we set $\hat{z}_i$ to be in the kagome plane and pointing toward the center of the ``up" triangles (Fig.~\ref{fig:cartoon}a) following the previous studies~\cite{Moeller2009,Chern2011,Chern2012}.
-This choice is natural from a purely geometric point of view and simplifies the physics of the model.
-However, in tripod kagome materials, $\hat{z}_i$ cants away from the kagome plane by about $26^\circ$~\cite{Dun2016,Dun2017,Paddison2016}, which has significant impact on the magnetic dipole interactions.
+For simplicity, we set $\hat{z}_i$ to be in the kagome plane and pointing toward the center of the up triangles (Fig.~\ref{fig:cartoon}a) similar to the previous studies~\cite{Moeller2009,Chern2011,Chern2012}.
+This choice is natural from a purely geometric point of view and simplifies the physics of the model~\footnote{The other natural choice is to make $\hat{z}_i$ in the kagome plane and pointing away from the center of the up triangles.
+These two choices are related by flipping the sign of $\sigma^z_i$ in the Hamiltonian and therefore physically equivalent.}.
+However, in tripod kagome materials, $\hat{z}_i$ cants away from the kagome plane by about $26^\circ$~\cite{Dun2016,Dun2017,Paddison2016}, which has significant impact on the magnetic dipole-dipole interactions.
 We shall return to this point in Sec.~\ref{sec:discussion}

 Eq.~\ref{eq:hamiltonian} possesses all the lattice symmetries.
 Crucially, it also possesses the time reversal symmetry despite the transverse field term.
 This is due to the fact that the Pauli matrices $\sigma^{x,y,z}_i$ describe the two lowest crystal field levels of a rare earth ion rather than a physical $S=1/2$ spin.
 While $\sigma^z_{i}$ changes sign under the time reversal, $\sigma^{x}_i$ remains invariant.~\footnote{Taking Ho$^{3+}$ as an example, the two lowest crystal field levels are approximately linear superpositions of the states \unexpanded{$|J=8,m_J=\pm8\rangle$}.
 We define the Pauli matrices as follows: $\sigma^z$ takes eigenvalue $\pm1$ in the states \unexpanded{$|J=8,m_J=\pm8\rangle$}, while $\sigma^x$ exchange these two states.
 One can easily check that the so defined $\sigma^x$ matrix is invariant under time reversal.}